-Sun Ra, a leading creative force in Afrofuturism, was a multifaceted genius who laid groundwork that would influence progressive musicians and artists for decades.
+Sun Ra, a leading creative force in Afrofuturism, was a multifaceted genius who laid the groundwork that would influence progressive musicians and artists for decades.
 Born in Birmingham, Alabama, in 1914, he carved out a place for himself as a master who drew on several styles and genres.
-An innovator in the industry, he formed one of America’s first black record label.
+An innovator in the industry, he formed one of America’s first black record labels.

 Ra’s Arkestra, founded in 1952, became a full-blown, multi-dimensional expression of visual art, incorporating dance, elaborate costumes, and celebratory chants reaffirming that space is indeed the place.